pharpala/Company-Database/README.md

 # Class Project: Flask Application

-This project was developed as part of a class assignment.
-The objective was to create a web application using the following technologies:
+This application highlights the capabilities of Flask as a web framework and PostgreSQL as a database management system.
+It serves as a front-end for a Companies Database, integrating various features designed for data management and user interaction.

 ## Tech Stack

 - **Python**
 - **Flask**
 - **PostgreSQL**

-## Description

-This application highlights the robust capabilities of Flask as a web framework and PostgreSQL as a database management system.
-It serves as a comprehensive front-end for a Companies Database, integrating various features designed to enhance data management and user interaction.

 ### Key Features